SAKErobotics/EZGripper_ros2/README.md

 # EZGripper

 A ROS2 package that serves as a driver to the [EZGripper module](https://sakerobotics.com/) designed by SAKE Robotics.
+This package provides a complete solution for integrating the EZGripper with any ROS2-based robot system.
 If you are not using ROS, use https://github.com/SAKErobotics/SAKErobotics

 ## Tutorial

 ### Multiple Gripper Configurations

-The EZGripper supports different configurations:
+The EZGripper supports different configurations that can be mounted on any robot arm:

 * **Single Gripper**: The default configuration with one gripper unit
 * **Dual Gripper**: Two gripper units mounted together
 * **Triple Gripper**: Three gripper units mounted in a triangular configuration

 > **Important Update**: The triple gripper now uses fixed unit numbers (1, 2, 3) for the left, center, and right grippers.
 See the [Triple Gripper Guide](ezgripper_description/TRIPLE_GRIPPER_GUIDE.md) for detailed information.

+### Integration Guide

+For detailed information on integrating the EZGripper with any robot arm, see the [Integration Guide](README_INTEGRATION.md).

 ### Installation
 ---